Red Bay, Newfoundland and Labrador: History

+The coast of Labrador has been settled for about 9,000 years.
+The Maritime Archaic peoples and the Paleo-Inuit hunted seals and walrus and fished for salmon.
 Between 1550 and the early 17th century, Red Bay, known as Balea Baya (Whale Bay), was a centre for Basque whaling operations.
 Sailors from southern France and northern Spain sent 15 whaleships and 600 men a season to the remote outpost on the Strait of Belle Isle to catch the right whale and bowhead whales that populated the waters there, according to Memorial University of Newfoundland.

 In 1565, San Juan, sank on a whaling expedition to Labrador.
 Research by Selma Barkham in Spanish archives suggested that the San Juan had been lost in Red Bay and La Madalena had sunk in Chateau Bay in the same year.
 By 1974, Barkham was in contact with archaeologists working for Parks Canada.
-In 1977, an initial shore-based survey was made of some of Labrador's harbours of the Belle Isle Strait.
-Good evidence of Basque whaling expeditions was found; in Red Bay, this included many whale bones on the beaches, large numbers of clay roofing tiles (the remains of buildings put up by the whalers) and burnt animal fat associated with stone foundations.

-Underwater archaeological work started in 1978 and on the third day of diving, the wreck site numbered 24M was located north of Cox Hill on Saddle Island.
-It is about 30 m from the shoreline.
-The centreline of the hull was aligned roughly north-south with the bow furthest from the beach.
-The site slopes; the stern was in 7 m of water and the bow in about 12 m.
-It is likely that the ship dragged her anchor in a north-westerly storm at the end of the whaling season when she was loaded with barrels of whale oil and nearly ready to make the transatlantic passage back to her home port.
-The 24M site was ultimately concluded to most likely be the wreck of San Juan.